Religious Studies and Philosophy

 Our courses in Philosophy consider both the historical development of the discipline and the still lively questions raised by both Eastern and Western traditions.
 Typical departmental offerings have covered topics as diverse as ethics, comparative religion, philosophical theology, the history of religion, religion in literature, and biblical studies.As an academic department, Religious Studies and Philosophy has no connection with the School’s Spiritual Life Program.
 The successful student in Religious Studies and Philosophy may be highly devout, or may have no individual religious inclinations at all: but he or she should emerge with more informed understanding of some aspect of the fundamental questions of human life and of the intellectual tools required for their consideration.

-- Philosophy and Religion in China and Beyond (Honors option)
+- Philosophy and Religion in China and Beyond (with Honors option)